-I am currently directing my own immersive walk-through experience – Heartcorps – Riders of the Storyboard.
+I am currently collaborating with some other talented artists on an immersive walk-through experience.
 It’s a cross between an art gallery and a (very modern) circus show.
-Projection mapping will bring my illustrations to life, as if walking through the pages of a giant graphic novel.
+Projection mapping will bring illustrations to life, as if walking through the pages of a giant graphic novel.
 Dancers and acrobats will perform and interact in close proximity to the audience.

 What would be your one tip for design?

 Don’t worry about who gets credit for what, just make the best possible thing together.

 What does the phrase “timeless design” mean to you?